Fraction Calculator

 Two and four fifths is fourteen fifths. - Add: 5/3 + 14/5 = 5 · 5/3 · 5 + 14 · 3/5 · 3 = 25/15 + 42/15 = 25 + 42/15 = 67/15

 It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(3, 5) = 15.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 3 × 5 = 15.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, five thirds plus fourteen fifths equals sixty-seven fifteenths.